d-smith/ecs-sample/README.md

 ## Obtaining Certificate ARNs

 The alb stack requires a certificate ARN as an input.
-The easiest way to obtain one is via the aws cli: `aws acm --list-certificates`
+The easiest way to obtain one is via the aws cli: `aws acm list-certificates`

 ## Route 53 Parameters